coachable2024/backend/readme.md

 ```
 pip install -r requirements.txt
 ```
-Also, make sure to set up the environment variables in the `.env` file， including
+Also, make sure to set up the environment variables in the `.env` file，including
 ```
 OPENAI_API_KEY=<your openai api key>
 ```